JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/threading/threading_model.md

 - multiple threads can read data at the same time
 - once a thread acquires the write lock, no other threads can read or write data

+Note that acquiring write locks is prioritized over read locks.

 Acquiring and releasing locks explicitly in code would be verbose and error-prone and must never be done by plugins.
 The IntelliJ Platform enables write intent lock implicitly on EDT (see [](#locks-and-edt) for details) and provides an [API for accessing data under read or write locks](#accessing-data).